-When anxiety symptoms manifest themselves we might choose adaptive or maladaptive reactions, the latter can progressively change our life in a –real nightmare – where we are hopeless prisoners of our own fears”.
+When anxiety symptoms manifest we might choose adaptive or maladaptive reactions, the latter can progressively change our life in a –real nightmare – where we feel hopeless and prisoners of our own fears”.

 Have you ever experienced a high level of anxiety that stopped you doing ordinary things?
 And did it happen in specific situations or was unpredictable?

 What have you tried to do to overcome the anxiety/panic attacks?
 Have you tried to control them, to avoid specific situations or to distract yourself?
 Did it work?

 The term Anxiety disorders is a category which covers different forms of mental health problems characterized by pathological fear and anxiety such as – generalized anxiety, panic disorder, panic attack with agoraphobia, agoraphobia, claustrophobia, phobias, social anxiety, obsessive-compulsive disorder, post-traumatic stress disorder and other types of specific phobias.

 At some point in our life, we have experienced different levels of anxiety and preoccupations related to a situation which has become a phobic stimuli- it is important to understand how we have reacted to them.
 How have we managed that situation?

 Anxiety is an adaptive reaction to anything challenging such as for example: a performance, an exam, a direct confrontation, a public speech, an interview, a meeting or a decision to take.

 If we consider the human body as a complex and sophisticated system, its subsystems (nervous, sensory, immune, circulatory, respiratory systems etc.) are interdependent, connected and in communication to each other.